ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 * More Faction Interaction - Avoid Help With Harvest, Diplomatic Marriage, Annual Expo Event (disable this one in config)
 * Numbers - Hunt/Tame in Wildlife Tab causes desync (use the overworld gizmo instead)
 * Vanilla Persona Weapons Expanded - changing persona weapon appearence causes desync, reachin baron/baroness and picking a custom persona weapon causes desync (have server do it alone and save)
-* Vanilla Hair Expanded - don't use the barber table
+* Vanilla Hair Expanded - don't use the barber table (removed it with cherrypicker)
-* Set Up Camp - has bugs with multi-faction multiplayer mode (seems okay otherwise?)
+* Set Up Camp - has bugs with multi-faction multiplayer mode (tested okay with normal mode)
 * Smart Medicine - just to be safe I disabled stock-up in the configs, you can manually pickup some meds to your doc's inventory - maybe fixed but i'm being safe as it was an old issue psure
 * Replace Stuff - don't use replace tool, just place new materials over old ones instead
 * Grazing Lands - chance to destroy grass on consumption must remain 0% - just use default config and should be safe